ZhongkuiMa/torchonnx/README.md

-# torchonnx: Convert ONNX Model to PyTorch Model
+# TorchONNX: Convert ONNX Model to PyTorch Model

 **torchonnx** is an amazing tool that lets you easily convert an **ONNX model** (.onnx file) into a **PyTorch model** (.pth file for model parameters and .py file for neural network structure). ⚡